USEPA/CMAQ/DOCS/User_Manual/CMAQ_OGD_ch07_programs_libraries.md

 -   `MKGRID [default: T]`
     Determines whether to output static (GRID) meteorology files
 -   `BTRIM [default: 5]`
     The number of boundary points to remove on each of the four horizontal sides of the MCIP domain.
 Setting BTRIM = 0 will specify the maximum extent of the input meteorology domain.
-To remove the MM5 or WRF‑ARW lateral boundaries, set BTRIM = 5 (recommended).
+To remove the WRF‑ARW lateral boundaries, set BTRIM = 5 (recommended).
     This setting affects the output MCIP horizontal domain by reducing the input meteorology domain by 2*BTRIM + 2*NTHIK + 1, where NTHIK is the lateral boundary thickness (from the BDY files).
 The extra point reflects the conversion from the grid points (dot points) to grid cells (cross points).
     For windowing a subset domain of the input meteorology, set BTRIM = -1; this setting causes BTRIM to be replaced by the information provided by X0, Y0, NCOLS, and NROWS (see below).
 -   `X0 [used only if BTRIM = -1]`
-    The *x*-coordinate of the lower-left corner of the full MCIP cross-point domain (including the MCIP lateral boundary) based on the input MM5 or WRF‑ARW domain.
+    The *x*-coordinate of the lower-left corner of the full MCIP cross-point domain (including the MCIP lateral boundary) based on the input WRF‑ARW domain.
 X0 refers to the east-west direction.
 -   `Y0 [used only if BTRIM = -1]`
-    The *y*-coordinate of the lower-left corner of the full MCIP cross-point domain (including the MCIP lateral boundary) based on the input MM5 or WRF‑ARW domain.
+    The *y*-coordinate of the lower-left corner of the full MCIP cross-point domain (including the MCIP lateral boundary) based on the input WRF‑ARW domain.
 Y0 refers to the north-south direction.
 -   `NCOLS [used only if BTRIM = -1]`
     Number of columns in the output MCIP domain (excluding MCIP lateral boundaries)
 -   `NROWS [used only if BTRIM = -1]`